jfelipeforero/easy-ticket/README.md

 ### Data Models

-The database desing and implementation is done with MongoDB
+The database design and implementation are done with MongoDB

 ## Auth service

-It is responsable of the registration of new users, as well as other authorization functions as signin and signout.
+It is responsible for the registration of new users, as well as other authorization functions such as sign-in and sign-out.

 ## Client service (Not part of my implementation)

-Is a service implemented with Next.js(React) which initialize the website and it provides multiple authorization functions on its interface.
+Is a service implemented with Next.js(React) which initializes the website and it provides multiple authorization functions on its interface.

 ## Common Module

-Is an NPM package provided with multiple middlewares and error handlers used along all services, also contains NATS Streaming Service implementation which allows the creation of customize event listeners and event publishers.
+Is an NPM package provided with multiple middlewares and error handlers used along all services, also contains NATS Streaming Service implementation which allows the creation of customized event listeners and event publishers.

 ### Installation